kate-goodrich/combining_datasets/handoffs/tract_monthly_wide/README_tract_monthly_wide.md

 ## Description

-This dataset includes annual summaries of environmental and climate health variables for all U.S. counties from 2010 to 2024.
+This dataset includes monthly summaries of environmental and climate health variables for all U.S. census tracts from 2010 to 2024.

 ## Usage